Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 - Actuators used to interact with the environment and perform actions (e.g., human hands or legs).
 == Single Agent Reinforcement Learning
 === Markov Decision Process
 In Single-Agent Reinforcement Learning (RL), the methodology used to model the environment is the Markov Decision Process (MDP) @puterman_markov_2009.
-The MDP is a mathematical framework used to model the interaction between an agent and its environment (#todo find the lost ref).
+The MDP is a mathematical framework used to model the interaction between an agent and its environment@bellman_markovian_1957.
 It is often employed to represent the decision-making process of an agent in a stochastic environment.
 The MDP is a powerful tool that allows the environment to be modeled in a way that is both easy to understand and analyze.

 The Markov Decision Process (MDP) @SpinningUp2018 is often represented as a 5-tuple $angle.l S, A, T, R, rho_0 angle.r$, where the elements are:
 - $S$ is the state space